Beijing CDC: Flu Prevention Tips for the Season

 (5) Keep indoor air fresh by opening windows regularly for ventilation.

 (6) Keep a safe distance of at least one meter from flu patients.
-Avoid touching their personal items such as dishes, towels, or clothing.
+Avoid touching their personal items such as tableware, towels, or clothing.
 If contact is unavoidable, disinfect the items beforehand.

 (7) Strengthen immunity through a balanced diet, moderate exercise, and adequate rest.